Brightside Studios

 Then retention isn't the lever for you, and we won't pretend it is.
 The value is in reactivating dormant supporters and moving one-time givers to monthly.
 That's giving on top of whatever you already keep.

-How do we justify $50,000 to our board?
+How do we justify this to our board?

 What do you need from us?